-In past issues, we have written about makerspaces and maker learning, and about why we feel that it can be an important part of the curriculum.
-After helping many schools around the world to develop and facilitate makerspaces, our Vice President of Education and makerspace expert, Mark Barnett shares his 3 key elements for successful maker learning.
+We have written about maker spaces and maker learning in past issues and why we feel it can be an important part of the curriculum.
+After helping many schools worldwide develop and facilitate maker spaces, our Vice President of Education and maker space expert, Mark Barnett, shares his 3 key elements for successful maker learning.

-After starting my own makerspace in 2013, a mobile makerspace in 2015 and helping dozens of schools all over the world design, use and teach in makerspaces, I have learned quite a bit about what works, what doesn’t and why.
-With a growing interest in maker learning, schools have made great strides in adding makerspaces to their schools and curriculum.
-Some of these schools have done a remarkable job and others have been left wondering what the hype is all about.
+After starting my own maker space in 2013, a mobile maker space in 2015, and helping dozens of schools worldwide design, use and teach in maker spaces, I have learned quite a bit about what works, what doesn’t, and why.
+Schools have made great strides in adding maker spaces to their curricula with a growing interest in maker learning.
+Some of these schools have done a remarkable job, and others have been left wondering what the hype is all about.

 Here are the 3 key elements of commitment required for maker learning (or any educational intervention):